OpenGVLab/LLaMA-Adapter/README.md

 ---

+### Instruction 5:
-**Instruction**: Explain why this poem is good.
+  Explain why this poem is good.

 **Input**: Life, thin and light-off time and time again.
 Frivolous tireless.
 I heard the echo, from the valleys and the heart.
 Open to the lonely soul of sickle harvesting.
 Repeat outrightly, but also repeat the well-being of eventually swaying in the desert oasis.
 I believe I am.
 Born as the bright summer flowers.

-**LLaMA-Adapter**: This poem is good because it uses simple language to convey a powerful message.
+* **LLaMA-Adapter**: This poem is good because it uses simple language to convey a powerful message.
 It explores the themes of loneliness and isolation, and captures the feelings of alienation and despair that many people experience.
 The poem also uses imagery to create a vivid picture of the emotions being described.